 They guide marketing efforts.

-Your design team will use user personas them to build a more useful and meaningful user experience.
+Your design team will use user personas to build a more meaningful user experience.
 For you as a Product Manager, they give you a common ground to begin conversations with your designers, particularly if you don’t have a design background.
 If you both understand and respect the user personas, you’ve got common ground.
 And common ground is absolutely vital for influencing without authority.

 As we’ve mentioned before, they also keep the entire team customer-focused.
 Everyone has it written down in black and white who they’re designing for, programming for, coding for, or marketing too.